 There’s a lot of chatter in the UK at the moment about historic abuse claims, with some big name celebrities being pulled into the storm, rightly and potentially wrongly.

-Most of that chat, naturally, happens on the web and even a casual search can bring up some surprising claims about individuals that you just can’t help having a gander at.
+Most of that chat, naturally, happens on the web and even a casual search can bring up some surprising claims about individuals that you just can’t help having a peek at.

 There’s a cottage industry at the moment in the UK when it comes to historical abuse claims, the UK ‘establishment’, and conspiracy theories – and usually – Google autocomplete can usually find the most interesting predictive searches around most topics.
 That’s kind of what it is for.

-Here’s the autocomplete results for a well known celebrity when the negative press broke about him.
+Here are the autocomplete results for a well-known celebrity when the negative press broke about him:

 Yes I have blurred out the search terms in question above to avoid spreading vile rumours and conspiracy theories.
 I’m more interested in how Google Autocomplete has changed.
 The new sanitised version of results is below and they look remarkably….well, sanitised.